India's indigenous knowledge.

 • लोकसूत्र • లోక్ సూత్ర్ • LOKSUTR •

-At Loksutr, we celebrate traditional knowledge by building visual narratives out of collective oral memories via an artisan led renaissance.
+At Loksutr, we celebrate traditional knowledge by designing visual narratives out of collective memory.

 But how?